canturkmen/CS412-Project/README.md

 # Methodology

 To start with, we focused on text preprocessing of both questions and prompts.
 By applying text preprocessing, we aimed to increase the model's performance by getting rid of unnecessary characters that are used in prompts and questions.
 The text preprocessing consisted of converting each letter to lowercase letters.
 After that, we created a Word2vec model to transform the preprocessed text into numerical vectors to see if a pattern would be observed between words or not.
 Then, we performed hyperparameter tuning in our Word2vec model in order to enhance the model's accuracy, involving adjustments to vector size, window size, and minimum count.
 Then we continued with determining a threshold value for a "copy and paste" indicator.
 By using our Word2vec model and the cosine similarity scores, we set the threshold to 0.8 since that value was giving the best accuracy score for our model.
 Moreover, the reason why we used cosine similarity scores was because of the fact that those similarity scores were indicating how similar the prompts and the questions are.
 After setting the best threshold value, we added a new column next to each question to show in which questions the threshold was exceeded.
 The reason why we did that was to have additional insights in each student's interaction with ChatGPT.
 Furthermore, we added new keywords to search such as "yes", "correct", "exactly", "certainly", "sure", "good", "well", "bad", "here", "how","problem","great","wrong" which might be used by student's the most in their interactions with CHATGPT.
 Then, we moved on with using a clustering algorithm to enhance our model's score.
 We selected the k-means clustering algorithm because it provided the highest accuracy score in our model (we tried hierarchical clustering and DSCAN clustering algorithms).
 However, to determine the number of clusters we first wanted to observe silhouette scores and decide the number of clusters with the highest silhouette score.
 Therefore, we set a cluster range (between 2 and 11) and plotted the silhouette score of each number of clusters.
 Based on the plot, the highest silhouette score was observed in the number of clusters=2 and hence we used that value as our number of clusters in the k-means clustering algorithm.
 In the k-means algorithm, we clustered characteristics of the students as detailed interactors (students who provide detailed prompts and responses) and concise interactors (students who use shorter prompts and responses).
 In addition to that, we used PCA ( Principal Component Analysis) to visualize our k-means clustering algorithm and project it.
 As an additional engineering feature, we tried to prevent our model from NaN values which would decrease our model's accuracy.
 Hence, we put the mean value for each NaN (Not a Number) entry in its respective column.
 After that, we created a random forest regressor and additionally, applied regularization to avoid overfitting.
 The reason why we used a random forest regressor as our model was because it is capable of capturing complex relationships and it is a robust and accurate predictive model.
 Then, we used GridSearch technique to perform hyperparameter tuning.
 As hyperparameters, we selected maximum depth and minimum samples split.
 Upon completion of the GridSearch process, the chosen hyperparameter configuration was implemented in our Random Forest Regressor model.
 After that, we mapped and bound the score predictions between 0 and 100 and used cross-validation in order to provide an additional evaluation measure by assessing the model's performance on different subsets of the training data.
 Moreover, we observed an intriguing result regarding the model accuracy when we performed semantic analysis.
 Even though we only used that model for observation, it was interesting to observe that the model accuracy was %95 when semantic analysis was performed.
+Due to splitting of train and test data which occurs randomly, R2 scores of our main model might differ in each run of our project.
+For example we received 0.32 during one of our runs, but we also received 0.26, 0.23, 0.22, and 0.30 at different runs.

 # Results

-MSE Train: 83.0011641434359
+MSE Train: 34.55089318554958

-MSE Test: 84.66406787721209
+MSE TEST: 75.65092270327037

-R2 Train: 0.49210016933577416
+R2 Train: 0.788576546132381

-R2 Test: 0.24585921353279994
+R2 TEST:  0.32614333595268385

-Cross-Validation Scores: [270.4059651   78.98221488  69.11151031 561.32855944  46.1776289]
+Cross-Validation Scores: [301.60246882  81.61635697  81.68690079 567.22264701  53.98111364]

 # Contributions of Group Members